-The Native American Languages Collection at the Sam Noble Museum represents over 175 languages and provides invaluable reference material to researchers, educators and students.
-The collection includes audio and video recordings, manuscripts, books, journals, ephemera and teaching curricula, including lesson plans.
-Materials have been donated to us from a variety of individuals and groups, including tribal members and families, linguists and anthropologists, community language projects, teachers and students, and other archives.
-This collection is intended to be a resource center where scholars and community members develop mutually beneficial relationships by preserving language resources, conducting research, providing services to Native American communities and educating our community about the importance of Native American culture.
+Founded in 2002, the Native American Languages collection at the Sam Noble Museum provides invaluable resources to researchers, educators and students.
+The collection includes audio and video recordings, manuscripts, books, journals, ephemera and teaching curricula, including lesson plans, from more than 175 Native North American languages.
+This collection is intended to be a resource center where scholars and community members develop mutually beneficial relationships by preserving language resources, conducting research, providing services to Native American communities and educating the community about the importance of Native American culture.